stolostron/rhacm-docs/_pages/ui_pii.md

 title: "Pii"
 ---

-## What is PII?
+## What is considered user-facing content (IBM term) PII?

-[PII](http://w3-03.ibm.com/globalization/page/4161) (Program Integrated Information) is user-visible text that is contained within a software program and is integral to the execution of that program.
+User-facing content (IBM term: Program Integrated Information) is user-visible text that is contained within a software program and is integral to the execution of that program.
 This applies to all software, whether it is operating system, middleware, or application software.

 In this context, "contained within" means accessible only by running the software, and "integral to execution" means essential to the execution of the software.
 Traditionally, this has meant messages, contextual help, and extended help information.
 The introduction of new human-computer interaction technologies broadens this to include concepts such as intelligent agents, coaches, and wizards.
 The primary goal of such concepts is to guide users through complex tasks rather than to educate or inform.

-## Where is PII used?
+## Where?

-PII is used throughout our User Interface (UI) and products for embedded assistance and progressive disclosure, such as
+Used throughout our User Interface (UI) and products for embedded assistance and progressive disclosure, such as

 - Labels and alt text for UI controls
 - Tooltips